mia-platform/public-pipelines/docs/jobs-templates.md

 #### Image

-The job will use the `${CONTAINER_PATH}/base-pipeline:${SYFT_IMAGE_TAG}` image to run its scripts
+The job will use the `${CONTAINER_PATH}/base-pipeline:${SYFT_IMAGE_TAG}` image to run its scripts.

 ## npm

 In the npm file you can find the jobs for working on a Node.js project managed by npm.
 The jobs are all hidden jobs availabe/extendible via the import of the Application template.

 This file will import the following env variables in the global space.